 Floris Vanhoof is an electronic musician and experimental filmmaker whose oeuvre is strongly influenced by American minimalism (think of renowned composers such as Terry Riley, La Monte Young, Tony Conrad, Philip Glass, Laurie Spiegel, Pauline Oliveros...) and by a contemporary experimental underground tradition.
 His music combines modular synthesis with concrete sounds - so called found sound, analogous to objets trouvés in visual art.
 His film work, which consists of manipulated 16mm film and interventions throughout the chemical processes of the film development, is experimental in the literal sense of the word.
 The core of Vanhoof’s oeuvre is linked to the idea of synesthesia: visual ideas and concepts are transposed to music and vice versa in order to achieve the aesthetic experience of the whole.
 His new release (LP and photo book) The Fluid Computer was released on KRAAK in May 2019.

-Köhn is somewhat a hidden gem in Belgian underground music.
+Köhn is a somewhat hidden gem in Belgian underground music.
 He debuted 20 years ago with the essential record KÖHN 1 on KRAAK and has been pushing the borders of experimental electronic music ever since.
-In 2017 he released his 7th album — Kreis Plön (KRAAK) — that documents 20 years of vitalist and joyful research.
-The album mingles past and future, deconstruction and construction, mourning and joy, noise and peace.
-It shows a master, who easily merges glitch, idm, shoe gaze, hypnagogic pop, improv, synth music, field recordings and kraut muzik into a new standard for electronic music.
-KÖHN 1 is getting reissued by the Belgian record label Cortizona in spring 2019.
+In 2017 he released his seventh album, Kreis Plön (KRAAK), which documented twenty years of vital and joyful research.
+The album combines past and future, construction and destruction, mourning and joy, noise and peace.
+It shows a master who easily fuses glitch, idm, shoe gaze, hypnagogic pop, improv, synth music, field recordings and kraut, creating a whole new standard for electronic music.
+KÖHN 1 will be reissued by the Belgian record label Cortizona in time for the Meakusma festival.